natemcintosh/blobrs/README.md

 1. Create an Azure Storage Account in the [Azure Portal](https://portal.azure.com)
 2. Create one or more containers in your storage account
-3. Get your storage account access key from the "Access keys" section
+3. Get your storage account access key:
+   - Navigate to your Storage Account in the Azure Portal
+   - In the left sidebar, under "Security + networking", click **"Access keys"**
+   - You'll see two keys (key1 and key2) - you can use either one
+   - Click **"Show"** next to the key you want to use
+   - Copy the **"Key"** value (not the connection string)

+> **Note:** Keep your access key secure and never commit it to version control.
+The access key provides full access to your storage account.

 ### 2. Environment Variables